-Lapsing of Productivity and Innovation Credit (“PIC”) scheme
+Lapsing of Productivity and Innovation Credit (“PIC”) Scheme in Singapore

 As you may be aware, the PIC scheme will lapse after Year of Assessment (YA) 2018.
 YA 2018 refers to the company’s financial year ended 2017.
 The financial year ended 2017 will be the final time frame for companies to claim incurred qualifying expenses for PIC benefits.

 Under the Productivity and Innovation Credit (PIC) scheme, your business can enjoy benefits for investments in any of the Six Qualifying Activities relating to innovation and productivity improvements:

 – 400% tax deductions / allowances and / or

 – 60% or 40% cash payout

 400% Tax Deductions/Allowances

 Businesses can enjoy 400% tax deductions/allowances on up to $400,000 of their expenditure per year in each of the six qualifying activities, instead of the 100% deductions/allowances under the existing tax rules.